melbournebioinformatics/MelBioInf_docs/README.md

 ### Fork and clone this repository

-- Fork this repository in github.
+You should do your work in a fork under your own github account:

-- Clone your fork to your local computer, e.g.: `git clone https://github.com/<your_account>/lscc_docs`
+* Fork this repository in github using the fork button at https://github.com/vlsci/lscc_docs .
-- `cd lscc_docs`
+* Clone your fork to your local computer, e.g.: `git clone https://github.com/<your_account>/lscc_docs`

 ### Sync with upstream